-- There are currently 4 funds underperforming their benchmarks on both a 3 & 5 year basis. - John Hancock Large Cap Equity The fund normally invests at least 80% of its net assets (plus any borrowings for investment purposes) in equity securities of large-capitalization companies.
+- There are currently 5 funds underperforming their benchmarks on both a 3 & 5 year basis. - John Hancock Large Cap Equity The fund normally invests at least 80% of its net assets (plus any borrowings for investment purposes) in equity securities of large-capitalization companies.
 It may invest up to 20% of its assets in bonds of any maturity, with up to 15% of net assets in below investment-grade bonds (i.e., "junk bonds") rated as low as CC by Standard & Poor's Ratings Services (S&P) or Ca by Moody's Investors Service, Inc. (Moody's) and their unrated equivalents.
 The fund may invest up to 35% of assets in foreign securities. - The two managers, McCormick and Sanders, target a portfolio of 50-70 companies whose share prices have been discounted based on short-term setbacks but that still possess solid fundamentals and positive long-term prospects for earnings growth.
-The fund currently is sporting a portfolio of fewer than 50 names, a mere 10 of which account for more than 40% of assets.
-Sector weights can be lopsided here as well. - Walter McCormick and Emory Sanders joined Hancock from Wells Capital Management in December 2010 and took the reins here in December 2011.
-Prior to their arrival, they put up solid numbers at two Wells Fargo funds that were merged away after their exit, Wells Fargo Advantage Classic Value and Wells Fargo Advantage Core Equity. - The fund has nearly 3 times its typical peer's exposure to financial-services stocks.
-Its energy allocation more than doubles the category norm. - After outperforming in 2012, the fund trailed both benchmarks in 2013.
-However, in the 4th quarter of 2013, the fund, like it did in 2012, outperformed both benchmarks.
-While it is difficult to access the ability of the managers due to the short time frame the duo has been in charge of the fund, since they took over, the fund has outperformed in 6 out of the last 8 quarters.
+The fund currently is sporting a portfolio of fewer than 50 names, a mere 10 of which account for more than 44% of assets (As of 3/31/14).
+Sector weights can be lopsided here as well, see comments below in Financials & Energy. - Walter McCormick and Emory Sanders joined Hancock from Wells Capital Management in December 2010 and took the reins here in December 2011.
+Prior to their arrival, they put up solid numbers at two Wells Fargo funds that were merged away after their exit, Wells Fargo Advantage Classic Value and Wells Fargo Advantage Core Equity. - " The fund has more than double its typical peer's exposure to financial-services stocks.
+It is also almost double the peer group in energy companies (As of 3/31/14). - After outperforming in 2012, the fund trailed both benchmarks in 2013.
+It appeared that the fund may have started to turn things around in the 4th quarter of 2013 by beating the benchmark by over a full point.
+However, the outperformance was short lived as fund once again underperformed in the 1st quarter of 2014.
+While it is difficult to access the ability of the managers due to the short time frame the duo has been in charge of the fund; the fund has managed to outperform in 5 out of their last 8 quarters.